ezegonmac/TFG-CellularAutomata/README.md

 - `statistics`: Contains the functions to generate statistical plots of the datasets.
 - `learning`: Contains the functions to train, evaluate and test Machine Learning models.

-Those subpackages are explained in detail in the [Reference](reference.md) section.
 Their functions must be called from their specific `main` files.
 Those files are located in the `src` folder.

 Those main files are: